 KU is famous for its graduation walk down the hill.
 But the day before that happens, the William Allen White School of Journalism and Mass Communications invites its graduates to attend its J-School Recognition Ceremony on May 14, 2022, at 8:30 a.m. at the Lied Center.
-This ceremony is also for students who complete their degree in Fall 2021.
-Neither KU nor the J-School have a ceremony at the end of the fall semester.
+Neither KU nor the J-School have a ceremony at the end of the fall semester, so the ceremony is also for students who earned their degree in Fall 2021.

 Here's what you need to do to prepare: